KabirYusuf/levelUpCCVerification-FE/cc_verify/README.md

 ## Input Fields
 The application has three input fields:

-- Expiry Date: Enter the expiry date in the format mm/yy.
+- Expiry Date (Required Field): Enter the expiry date in the format mm/yy.
 Both the month and year must be two-digit numbers.
 The field accepts only digits, with no spaces or special characters.

-- CVV: Enter the CVV (Card Verification Value), which must be a three-digit number.
+- CVV (Required Field): Enter the CVV (Card Verification Value), which must be a three-digit number.
 The field accepts only digits, with no spaces or special characters.

-- Card Number (PAN): Enter the card number, which must be a minimum of 16 characters and a maximum of 19 characters.
+- Card Number (PAN) (Required Field): Enter the card number, which must be a minimum of 16 characters and a maximum of 19 characters.
 The field accepts only digits, with no spaces or special characters.

 ## Supported Card Types
 The application supports the validation of the following card types: